 The Social Services AA degree prepares students for transfer to four-year colleges and universities offering baccalaureate degrees in social work, psychology, human services, or other social service professions.
 This degree also prepares students for work in the Human Services field.
 Students are required to complete a Pennsylvania Child Abuse History Clearance, FBI Criminal Background Check, and a State Police Criminal Record Check prior to enrollment into the practicum course.
 If the student has any questions regarding this, he or she should contact the Program Director or Practicum Coordinator.
-Because students are planning to transfer to other institutions, it essential to choose an intended transfer institution as soon as possible and carefully follow the program described in that college's catalog, as four-year institutions vary widely.
-This program can be completed at the Harrisburg, Gettysburg, Lancaster, and York campuses.
+Because students are planning to transfer to other institutions, it is essential to choose an intended transfer institution as soon as possible and carefully follow the program described in that college's catalog, as four-year institutions vary widely.
+This program can be completed at the Harrisburg and Lancaster campuses and online through virtual learning.
+The program may also be completed at the Gettysburg and York campuses provided students take some of their coursework online through virtual learning.

 This transfer curriculum is provided as a guide for students planning to transfer to a four-year institution.
-Transfer students may continue their education in a wide variety of social services field such as mental health, intellectual disabilities, substance abuse, gerontology, women's services and family services.
+Transfer students may continue their education in a wide variety of social services fields such as mental health, intellectual disabilities, substance abuse, gerontology, women's services and family services.
 Graduates of the program receive the training and education for positions in a number of social service fields such as social and human services assistants.